Supersport World Championship

 The Endurance World Championship, a series recognised by the FIM (International Motorcycling Federation), is the pinnacle of endurance racing.
 Races take place over eight or 24 hours, so rider changes, refuelling and tyre changes are all part of the battle for position.
 Based on production models powered by 4-cylinder engines displacing up to 1000cc, or 2-cylinder engines displacing up to 1200cc, machines are modified with equipment to facilitate quick fuel charges and tyre changes, and tuning that prioritises reliability.
 In order to be able to race at night, a headlight is also required equipment.
 Races like the Suzuka 8 Hours, Le Mans 24 Hours and Bol d’Or 24 Hours are steeped in history and tradition.
 In recent years, the increasingly high pace has made these some of the most gruelling races in the world – something that only adds to their popularity.

-Team Kawasaki Webike Trickstar, which took over in 2023 from Team SRC Kawasaki France, a team with experience winning at Le Mans and the Bol d’Or, are planning to race in every round of the 2025 series.
-As before, they will be competing with the Ninja ZX-10RR.
+Team Kawasaki Webike Trickstar, which took over in 2023 from Team SRC Kawasaki France, a team with experience winning at Le Mans and the Bol d’Or, will be competing with the Ninja ZX-10RR.

 British Superbike Championship